vadimstasiev/DjangoTemplate/README.md

 ```
 ## Implemention of Sessions
 Notice: From here on, this becomes very specific and not very explanatory, the purpose here will be to implement sessions as quickly as possible.
-In this example we'll be implementing sessions with [django-rest-auth](https://django-rest-auth.readthedocs.io/en/latest/installation.html) which essentially takes the login methods that are provided by Django **allauth** and converts them to an API.
+In this example we'll be implementing sessions with [django-rest-auth](https://django-rest-auth.readthedocs.io/en/latest/installation.html) which essentially takes the login methods that are provided by Django [django-allauth](https://django-allauth.readthedocs.io/en/latest/configuration.html) and converts them to an API.
 ### Installation
 - Start off by installing the package:
 	`pip install django-rest-auth`